After selection of your ZIP code, we designate the relevant staff to attend to you at once.

 How long does a 3D printed gear last?
 Simply enter the parameters of the application and then calculate the foreseeable service life with just a few clicks of the mouse.

-All polymer gear performance numbers come from the test rigs in our test laboratory.
+All plastic gear performance numbers come from the test rigs in our test laboratory.
 Here you can find the test results for iglidur 3D printing materials based on various components.

 What material is better for what type of gear?